Fee for Service Program

 Effective January 1, 2012

-Facilities Development & Operations (FD&O) is responsible for the planning, design, construction, maintenance and operations of campus physical plant.
+Facilities Development and Operations (FDO) is responsible for the planning, design, construction, maintenance and operations of campus physical plant.
 These services are provided by Facilities Development and Operations through the General Fund budget allocation as well as a fee for service program.